 Who We Are

-Cub Scout Pack 102 welcomes all first grade to fifth grade boys.
+Cub Scout Pack 102 welcomes all kindergarten to fifth grade boys and girls.
 We actively recruit from Ruhkala Elementary School, Rocklin Academy, Rock Creek Elementary, and Sunset Ranch Elementary, however, all schools are welcome.
 All it takes is the desire to have fun, the wish to make new friends, and the drive to experience new things.
-All activities are grade-level-specific, so if your son is interested, we'll have activities designed specifically for his development level.
+All activities are grade-level-specific, so if your son or daughter is interested, we'll have activities designed specifically for their development level.
 If you want to join us, feel free to stop by at any of our meetings or contact us for more information.

 LEADING YOUTH TO LIFELONG VALUES

 The mission of Pack 102 is to provide a positive safe atmosphere where the Scouts will grow and develop.
 Our objectives are citizenship training, character development, out-of-doors skills, respect, and personal fitness.
 In Cub Scouting, a framework is provided with guidelines upon which we build a positive growth foundation for a Scout to develop from being dependent to becoming independent.
 We provide this through a learning process that invites fun and excitement.
 By inserting fun and excitement into the learning processes our Scouts learn valuable life skills without knowing they are learning.
 That is when we know we are doing it right!

 Pack 102 was founded on September 09, 2005, with Pete Korhfage serving as our first Cubmaster and Don Jackson as our Committee Chair.

 "The spirit is there in every boy; it has to be discovered and brought to light.

 Loyalty is a feature in a boy's character that inspires boundless hope.
 A boy carries out suggestions more wholeheartedly when he understands their aim.